Department of Foreign Languages

 Diploma Recognition for Foreign Language Study

-Students who graduate from the Bachelor of Arts program in French, Italian, Spanish or Comparative Languages at LIU Post receive special recognition for acquiring skills in a foreign language.
-If you earn an overall grade of C or higher in all coursework you will receive a special certificate and a permanent notation on your diploma and transcript that reads “Citation of Achievement in a Foreign Language.”
+All students who graduate from LIU Post may receive special recognition for acquiring skills in a foreign language.
+If you earn an overall grade of C or higher in four or more French, German, Italian, Japanese, Russian or Spanish courses at LIU Post, you will receive a special certificate and a permanent notation on your transcript that reads “Citation of Achievement in a Foreign Language.”